dekuNukem/RGBeeb/README.md

 ## The FrankenBeeb

-Of course, Beeb tinkering did not stop with commercial companies, apparently enterprising users had a go as well!
+Of course, Beeb tinkering did not stop with commercial companies, apparently plenty enterprising users had a go as well!

 Here is a machine I picked up locally via ebay:

 ![Alt text](photos/ebay.png)

-It's a Beeb with ... a separate keyboard and hinged case?
+It's a Beeb with ... a separate keyboard and hinged case??

-The top half of the Beeb was replaced with a hinged lid with a toggle switch, and the keyboard is now in its own case with ribbon cable (???).
+The top half of the Beeb was replaced with a flat hinged lid, now resembling a small PC case.
+And the keyboard is now in its own metal enclosure with ribbon cable (???).

 ![Alt text](photos/case.png)

-The new flat top most likely allows the computer, disk drive and monitor to be stacked on top each other, saving valuable desk space.
+The new flat case most likely allows the computer, disk drive and monitor to be stacked on top each other, saving valuable desk space.

 A look inside revealed big upgrades, fully kitted out with sidewise expansion card, floppy disc controller, battery backup, a standalone audio jack, and speech synthesis chips.
 And just look at all the ROMs!